Carrie Fisher Walk Of Fame Star Made By Fans Following ‘Star Wars’ Actress’ Death

 Rest in peace, Carrie Fisher, and know that you remain the godmother of strong female roles in cinema.

-[Featured Image by Matteo Chinellato/Shutterstock.com]
+[Featured Image by Matteo Chinellato / Shutterstock.com]